 Advent Calendar ~ Day 2 ~ Memories of our Holiday Foods~

-Some of my favorite memories are of mom baking a ton of cookies.
+Some of my favorite memories are of Mom (1933~2010) baking a ton of cookies.
 I remember that she would start baking early in November and then store them in tin containers until the Christmas holiday.

-My favorite are mom's Spritz cookies - they are so good!
-In the last few years mom has added a few variations to the traditional spritz cookie.
+My favorite were mom's Spritz cookies - they were so good!
+In the last few years mom had added a few variations to her traditional spritz cookie.
 Knowing how much I love these cookies and chocolate, mom combined the two, dipping half of the spritz cookie in chocolate.
-Not only does it look good, but it is to die for!
+Not only does it look good, but it was to die for!

-Mom also made a moon shaped hazelnut cookie with powdered sugar on top, everyone in my family loves the hazelnut cookies.
+Mom also made a crescent shaped hazelnut cookie with powdered sugar on top, everyone in my family loves the hazelnut cookies.
 Another cookie that comes to mind are her buttery sugar cookies.
 All of these recipes and more are in German in her own handwriting.
-Slowly, mom is translating the recipes from German to English so that not only will I have them, but our holiday food traditions will continue to be handed down.
+Slowly, mom started to translate the recipes from German to English so that not only will I have them, but our holiday food traditions would continue to be handed down.
 Sadly, losing my Mom and my Grandmother (1913~2010) in 2010, only a few of the family recipes were translated.
 I am slowly working on getting the recipes translated into English.
 I am attempting to learn German and my cousin, Marion in Germany, is helping me through this interesting journey.

 Breads and Cakes~

 Mom also made a German bread called "Stollen" which consists of: candied fruit, nuts, raisins and marzipan.
 Sorry, not one of my favorites but very traditional.
 Of course there is my most favorite, great Oma Margarete's 'German Marble Cake'.

 Christmas Packages from Germany~